Shopping Tab

 You will usually only need to use the q value in this object.

-In order to alert users to the shopping tab when they carry out an ad-friendly web search, you can add an alert button to your web results page.
+In order to alert users to the shopping route when they carry out an ad-friendly web search, you can add an alert button to your web results route.
 This can just be a div or span element with the attribute data-sxpr-shop-alert.
 For example:

 <span data-sxpr-shop-alert>Shopping</span>

-Clicking on this button will take the user to the shopping tab, in accordance with the shoppingUrlTemplate setting.
+Clicking on this element will take the user to your shopping route, in accordance with the shoppingUrlTemplate setting.
 If handleShoppingClick is set, this function will be called in place of direct navigation.

 Styling and behaviour will be taken care of by the Search Expander library, but of course you can tweak its appearance using CSS.